CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 - {{<link url="#optimized-image-upgrade" text="Optimized image upgrade">}}
 - {{<link url="#package-upgrade" text="Package upgrade">}}

-Before you start an ISSU-based upgrade, you must configure the switch in half-resource mode.
+ISSU requires the use of {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="warm reboot mode">}}.
+You must configure the switch in half-resource mode to perform a warm reboot.
 When the switch operates in half-resource mode, performing a warm reboot (using the `nv action reboot system mode warm` command) results in a hitless upgrade.
 For more information about reboot modes, refer to {{<link url="System-Power-and-Switch-Reboot/#switch-reboot" text="Switch Reboot Modes">}}.

 To configure the switch in half resource mode: